 Solution: While some fluctuation is acceptable, it becomes an issue when the temperature begins to move over the 20-degree range.
 You must first consider the pellets you’re using to fix this issue.
 Are they Traeger pellets, are you properly storing them, do they have too much moisture, and so on?
 Inspect the fire pot and other related parts if the pellets are in good condition.

 If they need to be cleaned or replaced, do so right away.
-If everything appears to be in order but the temperature fluctuates, the problem could be with the temperature probe.
+For example, if everything appears in order, but the temperature fluctuates, the problem could be with the temperature probe.
 Thankfully, they’re also quite easy and inexpensive to replace.

 The cause of the fire extinguishing is similar to the cause of temperature fluctuations.
 Some parts, like the fire pot, need to be cleaned or replaced because they can’t keep the fire going.
 There may be too much corrosion or ash inside the fire pot, obstructing ventilation and causing the fire to go out.